danithered/agrn/README.md

         - number of matrix (integer - optional): The ID of the matrix (as declared in topology).
 Default value is 0.
     - `SetDecay`: Setting values for gene's decay rate(s).
 According to the number of arguments:
         - no argument: The default value will be set on all of the decay rate values.
-        - single argument: The same dacey rate will be applied.
+        - single argument: The same decay rate will be applied.
-        - argument vector (its length equals to the number of unique + non-unique + signal elements): it gives a value for each decay rate.
-If a negative value is given, the default value will be applied.
+        - argument vector (number of elements is the sum of the unique, non-unique and signal elements): Different decay rates will be applied.
-    - `Boost`: Increases the expression levels of the genes expressed in a state.
-Arguments:
-        - stage (character / integer): Which stage should be amplified.
-        - strength (double - optional): The extent of the amplification.
-Its default value is the maximal expression level ($E$).
-    - The commands can be timed by stages (NEM CSAK AZ `ActionSwitch` COMMAND LEHET IDŐZÍTVE?).
-After the commands, an '@' sign invokes a timer.
-If applied, this timer executes the command at a specific stage.
-The program checks at the beginning of each iteration step which stage is expressed at most, based on their Pearson correlation coefficients ($r$).
-If the highest $r$ value exceeds a treshold value, the corresponding command will be executed.
-The structure of the timer is as follows: `command @ stage delay treshold`, where:
+    - Commands can be executed, if the system reaches a given stage, i.e., the Pearson correlation coefficient of the specified stage exceeds a threshold value for a predefined period of time.
+The structure of the timer is the following: `command [ARGS] @ stage [expression length] [treshold]`, where:
-        - `command`: The command (with arguments) to be timed.
+        - `command`: The command to be timed.
+        - `ARGS`: The arguments of the command.
         - `stage` (character / integer): The name (or number) of the stage in which the command is executed.
-        - `delay` (double - optional): The time that the system spends in the specified stage after which the command is executed.
-Its default value is zero (immediate response).
+        - `expression length` (double - optional): The minimum length of expression of the specified stage to evoke the command.
+The default value is zero (immediate response).
-        - `threshold` (double - optional): Pearson correlation coefficient threshold value which has to be exceeded with respect to the specified stage, in order to be viewed as being the "dominant" stage.
-Its default value is 0.95.
+        - `threshold` (double - optional): The critical value of the Pearson correlation coefficient.
+The default value is 0.95.

 ## Rcpp wrapper